droussis/intro_to_ml_with_tf/README.md

 ---
 ## Project 3 - Creating Customer Segments with Arvato

-_NOTE:_ The datasets used in this project are proprietary and thus, it cannot be reproduced.
+_NOTE:_ The datasets which were used are proprietary and thus, the project cannot be reproduced.

 In this project, the student has to identify segments of the general population that form the core customer base for a mail-order sales company in Germany.
 The notebook is divided into 3 steps: